Discriminative Feature Feedback with General Teacher Classes: Example: The of a relaxed component model

 The next example in the sequence is set to $x_2$, which appears in $v_2$.
 This round and subsequent rounds proceed similarly: by the definition of a shattered \dfft, any pair of explanation and label provided by the algorithm is consistent with some outgoing edge of $v_2$.
 The teacher feedback and the next example are set by the target node $v_3$ of this edge, causing the algorithm to make another mistake.
 The run ends when reaching a leaf node.
 Since the height of $\tree$ is $d$ and $\tree$ is complete (by property \ref{sdfft:complete}), this results in a sequence of $d$ examples, on which $\cA$ makes $d$ mistakes.
 By property \ref{sdfft:consistent}, the feedback provided in this run is consistent with some teacher in $\cT$.
 This proves the claim. \end{proof}

 \thmref{tdim} follows directly from \lemref{soa-mistakes} and \lemref{at-least}.

-\subsection{Example: The \Tdim\ of a relaxed component model}
+\section{Example: The \Tdim\ of a relaxed component model}

 The following DFF learning setting is a relaxed version of the component model first studied in \cite{DasguptaDeRoSa18}.
-In the generalized setting, each component is defined via a conjunction of features that hold for all examples in the component, as well as a common label.
+In our setting, each component is defined via a conjunction of features that hold for all examples in the component, as well as a common label.
 In addition, the label $0$ is reserved for examples not in any component.
-The original component model required all examples to belong to components.
-In addition, it required each discriminative feature to hold for the entire component of the example and to not hold for the entire component of the explanation.
-In contrast, the relaxed version below only requires this for one of the examples.

 \begin{example}[Relaxed component model] Let $L, R, M \in \nats$.
 Let $\cX$ be an arbitrary set of examples, and let $\Phi \subseteq \{0,1\}^\cX$ be an arbitrary set of features that is closed under negation.
 For a set $S \subseteq \Phi$, we say that $x$ satisfies $S$ if $\prod_{\phi \in S} \phi(x) = 1$ and denote $S(x) := \prod_{\phi \in S} \phi(x)$.
 Define $\cY = \{0,\ldots, L\}$.
 Each labeling function in the teacher class is defined by a collection of (at most) $R$ sets of features $S_1,\ldots,S_R \subseteq \Phi$, where each set is of size (at most) $M$.
 Given $\cS = \{S_1,\ldots,S_R\}$ and a mapping $q:[R] \rightarrow [L]$, the label of an example $x$ is $q(j)$ if $S_j(x)$ holds.
 If more than one label satisfies this condition for any $x \in \cX$, then the labeling function for $(\cS,q)$ is undefined.
 If no $j$ satisfies $S_j(x)$ then the label of $x$ is set to $0$.
 Denote the labeling function for $\cS,q$ by $\ell_{\cS,q}$.